 For services subject to a preferred provider provision you can go to an in-network or out-of-network provider.
 If you go to an out-of-network provider you will have a higher cost share.
+Even if you're in an in-network setting and you are treated by an out-of-network provider, like anesthesiology or radiology, you could have higher costs.
 In addition our payment will be based on the allowed amount and may be less than the charge.
 You then may be balance billed for charges in excess of the allowed amount.

 Regardless of what plan you have you should always verify if a provider is in-network prior to obtaining services to find out if the service will be covered and to find out how much of the cost you will have to pay.